According To Maslow'S Hierarchy Physiological And Security Needs: Complete Guide

 5. Neglecting the “environmental” part of safety.

 Climate anxiety, community crime rates, or even a chaotic workspace can erode security.
-Ignoring the external context is a blind spot But it adds up..
+Ignoring the external context is a blind spot And it works..

 Practical Tips / What Actually Works